 Check the status of the Docker service.

-Add your system user to the Docker group to avoid using sudo
+Add your system user to the Docker group to avoid using sudo to run Docker commands.

 $ sudo usermod -aG docker $(whoami)